 The Finance Manager has responsibility for the day to day financial management of the school working closely with the Headteacher who reports to the Finance, Personnel and Premises committee (FPP).
-A budget has been set and agreed by the FPP for the current period of reporting and for the financial year ending 31st August 2021.
-The budget was closely monitored by the Finance Manager who presented financial statements to the Headteacher on a monthly basis.
+A budget has been set and agreed by the FPP for the current period of reporting and for the financial year ending 31 August 2022.